-We performed a stepwise forward and backward selection method to determine which x variables are the most important for predicting y.
-In forward selection, the model takes the x variables one by one, inspects them to determine which one of them leads to the largest value of $R^2$ by itself, and classifies that as the most important x variable (rank 1).
-Then the model adds each of the remaining x variables one by one to rank 1, and the variable that produces the largest increase in $R^2$ value is the second most important x variable (rank 2).
-This continues until all the variables have been added and a ranked choice of x variables has been made.
-In the backward selection method, the model starts with all x variables and then determines which one variable removal decreases the value of $R^2$ the least, this is least important variable.
+We perform a stepwise forward and backward selection method to determine which x variables are the most important for predicting y.
+In forward selection, the model takes the x-variables one by one, and inspects which of them lead to the largest value of $R^2$ by itself and classifies that as the most important x-variables one by one to rank 1, and the variable that produces the largest increase in $R^2$ value is the second most important x-variable (rank 2).
+This continues until all the variables have been added and a ranked choice of x-variables has been made.
+In the backward selection method, the model starts with all x-variables and then determines which one variable removal decreases the value of $R^2$ the least, this is least important variable.
 The process continues until all but one variable have been removed and a ranking has been generated.
-We use both methods on our data set.
+We use both methods on our data-set.